 I used to think that way.
 I have no taste for mainstream fashion – you know what people generally call up-to-date.
 I have no taste for that kind of mainstream fashion because well, “if I wear like that I’ll just be the same as other people”.
 I’ve also been rebuilding my wardrobe, filling it with lovely things that I actually like – I don’t care if it’s mainstream or not.
 I’ve been slowly wearing unusual combination of clothes to class too.
 That’s where my confidence is built, actually.
 Up to the point I realized, people’s opinions aren’t important.
 As long as you enjoy what you wear and you’re comfortable in it, go ahead.
 10 years from now you’ll look back at yourself you might think, “I was so interesting & colourful when I was younger.
 Wow.”

-Of course, don’t wear platform heels to a fishmonger’s market.posted about 2 years ago
+Of course, don’t wear platform heels to a fishmonger’s market.posted over 2 years ago